-2.3.
-Capital Adequacy for Subsidiaries
+2.4 Capital Charge for Subsidiaries

-- 2.3.1.
-The Basel Committee on Banking Supervision has proposed that the New Capital Adequacy Framework should be extended to include, on a consolidated basis, holding companies that are parents of banking groups.
-On prudential considerations, it is necessary to adopt best practices in line with international standards, while duly reflecting local conditions. - 2.3.2.
-Accordingly, banks may voluntarily build-in the risk weighted components of their subsidiaries into their own balance sheet on notional basis, at par with the risk weights applicable to the bank's own assets.
+- 2.4.1 The Basel Committee on Banking Supervision has proposed that the New Capital Adequacy Framework should be extended to include, on a consolidated basis, holding companies that are parents of banking groups.
+On prudential considerations, it is necessary to adopt best practices in line with international standards, while duly reflecting local conditions. - 2.4.2 Accordingly, banks may voluntarily build-in the risk weighted components of their subsidiaries into their own balance sheet on notional basis, at par with the risk weights applicable to the bank's own assets.
 Banks should earmark additional capital in their books over a period of time so as to obviate the possibility of impairment to their net worth when switchover to unified balance sheet for the group as a whole is adopted after sometime.
-Thus banks were asked to provide additional capital in their books in phases, beginning from the year ended March 2001. - 2.3.3.
-A consolidated bank defined as a group of entities which include a licensed bank should maintain a minimum Capital to Risk-weighted Assets Ratio (CRAR) as applicable to the parent bank on an ongoing basis.
+Thus banks were asked to provide additional capital in their books in phases, beginning from the year ended March 2001. - 2.4.3 A consolidated bank defined as a group of entities which include a licensed bank should maintain a minimum Capital to Risk-weighted Assets Ratio (CRAR) as applicable to the parent bank on an ongoing basis.
 While computing capital funds, parent bank may consider the following points: - i.
 Banks are required to maintain a minimum capital to risk weighted assets ratio of 9%.
 Non-bank subsidiaries are required to maintain the capital adequacy ratio prescribed by their respective regulators.
 In case of any shortfall in the capital adequacy ratio of any of the subsidiaries, the parent should maintain capital in addition to its own regulatory requirements to cover the shortfall. - ii.
-Risks inherent in deconsolidated entities (i.e., entities which are not consolidated in the Consolidated Prudential Reports) in the group need to be assessed and any shortfall in the regulatory capital in the deconsolidated entities should be deducted (in equal proportion from Tier I and Tier II capital) from the consolidated bank's capital in the proportion of its equity stake in the entity.
+Risks inherent in deconsolidated entities (i.e., entities which are not consolidated Master Circular - Prudential Norms on Capital Adequacy - Basel I Framework - 2012 in the Consolidated Prudential Reports) in the group need to be assessed and any shortfall in the regulatory capital in the deconsolidated entities should be deducted (in equal proportion from Tier I and Tier II capital) from the consolidated bank's capital in the proportion of its equity stake in the entity.

-2.4.
-Procedure for computation of CRAR
+2.5 Procedure for computation of CRAR

-- 2.4.1.
-While calculating the aggregate of funded and non-funded exposure of a borrower for the purpose of assignment of risk weight, banks may 'net-off' against the total outstanding exposure of the borrower - - (a) advances collateralised by cash margins or deposits, - (b) credit balances in current or other accounts which are not earmarked for specific purposes and free from any lien, - (c) in respect of any assets where provisions for depreciation or for bad debts have been made - (d) claims received from DICGC/ ECGC and kept in a separate account pending adjustment, and - (e) subsidies received against advances in respect of Government sponsored schemes and kept in a separate account. - 2.4.2.
-After applying the conversion factor as indicated in Annex 10, the adjusted off Balance Sheet value shall again be multiplied by the risk weight attributable to the relevant counter-party as specified. - 2.4.3.
-Computation of CRAR for Foreign Exchange Contracts and Gold: Foreign exchange contracts include- Cross currency interest rate swaps, Forward foreign exchange contracts, Currency futures, Currency options purchased, and other contracts of a similar nature
+- 2.5.1 While calculating the aggregate of funded and non-funded exposure of a borrower for the purpose of assignment of risk weight, banks may 'net-off' against the total outstanding exposure of the borrower - - (a) advances collateralised by cash margins or deposits; - (b) credit balances in current or other accounts which are not earmarked for specific purposes and free from any lien; - (c) in respect of any assets where provisions for depreciation or for bad debts have been made: - (d) claims received from DICGC/ ECGC and kept in a separate account pending adjustment; and - (e) subsidies received against advances in respect of Government sponsored schemes and kept in a separate account. - 2.5.2 After applying the conversion factor as indicated in Annex 10, the adjusted off Balance Sheet value shall again be multiplied by the risk weight attributable to the relevant counter-party as specified. - 2.5.3 Computation of CRAR for Foreign Exchange Contracts and Gold: Foreign exchange contracts include- Cross currency interest rate swaps, Forward foreign exchange contracts, Currency futures, Currency options purchased, and other contracts of a similar nature